HershelYen/Spiking-Direct-Feedback-Alignment/README.md

 ```

 ## Citation
-If you find SNNGX code useful and helpful to your work, please kindly cite the paper
+If you find this code useful and helpful to your work, please kindly cite the paper
 ```
 @article{renWhen2025,
   title = {When Pipelined In-Memory Accelerators Meet Spiking Direct Feedback Alignment: A Co-Design for Neuromorphic Edge Computing},